duhBlu/CS445-Project-Files/PD2/PD2-README.txt

 === Deliverable Elements ===

- 1. Final Use Case Model, including Use Case Diagram and Use Case Descriptions using the template from Canvas
- 2. Conceptual Model Class Diagram
+ I. Final Use Case Model, including Use Case Diagram and Use Case Descriptions using the template from Canvas II.
+Conceptual Model Class Diagram
- 3. Class Diagram
+ II.
+Class Diagram
  4. Dynamic Model, including Sequence Diagrams for at least three to four use cases and a State Chart Diagram of UIs.

     notes: